-Customer centricity has been driving innovations in the Financial Services.
-The savvy digital consumers wanted more personalized services that increase convenience and retain security.
-Shifting from product thinking into customer-centric offerings needed agility, speed, and the ability to innovate.
-Monetizing social media platforms became an opportunity to diversify firms’ income especially by engaging the millennial consumers.
-Fintech firms emerged as a result and were funded by venture capital and banks.
-The Fintech funding has grown from US$12 billion in 2014 hitting all-time high in 2015, reaching US$19.1 billion globally.
+Customer centricity has been driving innovations in the financial services industry.
+Savvy digital consumers want personalized services that are more convenient while still being secure.
+Shifting from product thinking into customer-centric offerings needs agility, speed, and the ability to innovate.
+Monetizing social media platforms has become an opportunity to diversify firms’ income, especially through engaging millennial consumers.
+FinTech firms have emerged as a result, funded by venture capital and traditional banks.
+Global FinTech funding has grown from $12 billion in 2014 to an all-time high of $19.1 billion in 2015.

-Although banks have a huge lead in lending but they are still under pressure and watching Fintech startups closely.
+Although banks have a huge head start in lending, they’re still watching FinTech startups closely.
 Several banks posted shrinking revenue in Q1 2016.
-They are either partnering together to profit from deal-making, or with startups to explore into relatively new technologies such as Blockchain and Robo-advisers.
-The first can reduce the time and cost to process transactions, and the second can help retail investors manage portfolios with no or little human intervention.
-However, the Fintech revolution came with undesired costs as well such as an increase in card Fraud globally, especially online.
-The investments in innovations to acquire and retain customers outpaced the ones to combat fraud and cybersecurity issues.
-Banks are having no choice but to make biometrics as a priority.
-In addition, many Fintech startups ended up in shutting down and laying off staff either due to failing to generate profits or to other reasons such as legal.
+Many are either joining together to profit from mergers, or partnering with startups to explore new technologies such as Blockchain and Robo-advisers.
+The former reduces the time and cost to process transactions, and the latter can help retail investors manage portfolios with little to no human intervention.
+However, the FinTech revolution brought with it undesired costs as well, such as an increase in global card fraud, especially online.
+Investments in innovations, meant to acquire and retain customers, have outpaced the ones to combat fraud and cybersecurity issues.
+Banks now have no choice but to make biometrics a priority.
+Also, many FinTech startups have been shut down or have had to lay off staff, due to either failure to generate profits or legal reasons.

-Regulators, especially in the countries with major financial centers are keeping themselves updated with the latest developments in Fintech.
-They are trying to manage innovations without stifling them while making sure to protect consumers and investors and keep the financial system stable.
-They are aiming at putting a framework to Fintech by harnessing responsible innovations that need to be sound, reliable, and have the potential to promote growth, efficiency, and competitiveness.
-The collaboration and acquiring will seem to continue between banks and Fintech firms.
-At the same time, regulatory collaboration efforts are set to increase between countries.
-Converging on standards for the Fintech transformation may reduce duplicate investments in several areas and create more successful alliances.
-The result could be a more integrated financial world that would enable people and businesses trade more goods and services, and transfer money across countries, cheaper, with more convenience, and at less risk.
+Regulators, especially in countries with major financial centers, are keeping themselves updated with the latest developments in FinTech.
+They’re trying to manage innovations without stifling them, while also making sure to protect consumers and investors and keep the financial system stable.
+They’re aiming to create a framework for the FinTech industry by encouraging responsible innovation that is sound, reliable, and has the potential to promote growth and competition.
+Collaborations and acquisitions between banks and FinTech firms are likely to continue under these regulations.
+However, countries are expected to increase their efforts in collaborating on regulations.
+Universal standards for the FinTech industry could reduce duplicate investments and create more successful alliances.
+This could result in a unified financial world where people and businesses can trade goods and services across the globe, with cheaper rates, more convenience, and less risk.

 Maher gained his banking and payment industry expertise at Citibank and American Express.
 He later attended industry events on Payments and Blockchain and expanded his experience to retail industry.
 Maher is providing his opinion among the evolvements in the Payments space.